 - #4: A jury in Orlando, Florida gave a defense verdict in a rear end accident case.
 The defendant claimed he put his Winnebago on cruise control and went back and made himself a sandwich.
 The jury agreed that it was reasonable to assume the cruise control would drive the Winnebago to its destination.

-- #3: A Richmond, Virginia jury awards no damages to a 23 year-old pedestrian who was hit by an F-150 truck while walking on the sidewalk.
+- #3: A Richmond, Virginia jury awards no damages to a 23-year-old pedestrian who was hit by an F-150 truck while walking on the sidewalk.
 The jury found the Plaintiff contributorily negligent because she was singing while she was walking.

 - #2: Calvert County Maryland jury finds Defendant wrongfully shot plaintiff.
 With a gun.
 In the back.
 Jury awards $1.

 - #1: Patient goes to Jackson, Mississippi hospital for gallbladder surgery.
 Doctor amputates leg.
 A Houston, Texas jury finds in favor of the doctor.
-Afterwards, the jury told the gathered press: “Hey, anyone could make that mistake.”
+Afterward, the jury told the gathered press: “Hey, anyone could make that mistake.”

-Ultimately, the reason the Stella and Bella awards have to manufacturer cases is because, much more often than not, the American people – and by extension, juries – are smart and do the right thing.
+Ultimately, the reason the Stella and Bella awards have to manufacturer cases is that, much more often than not, the American people – and by extension, juries – are smart and do the right thing.